-Von Hippel-Lindau (VHL) syndrome is a genetic predisposition to develop growths in different parts of the body, and is caused by changes (called mutations) in the VHL gene.
+Von Hippel-Lindau (VHL) syndrome is a genetic predisposition to develop growths in different parts of the body, and is caused by pathogenic (or harmful) variants in the VHL gene.
 These growths may be benign (non-cancerous) or malignant (cancerous), and most commonly occur in the brain/central nervous system, kidneys, adrenal glands, reproductive organs, and pancreas.
 Both men and women can be diagnosed with VHL.
 While signs of VHL can appear in childhood and the teenage years, some individuals do not know they have it until they are older adults.

 Individuals with VHL can live normal lives, but they may develop serious health problems if they are not closely monitored by a healthcare provider who has experience with it.
 VHL can potentially affect multiple body systems, and can affect individuals very differently.

 We have over 20,000 different genes in the body.
 These genes are like instruction manuals for how to build a protein, and each protein has an important function that helps to keep our body working how it should.
 The VHL gene makes a protein called the VHL protein.
 The VHL works with other proteins to form a complex (think of it like a vacuum) that picks up other proteins that are damaged or not needed any longer and gets rid of them.
 Getting rid of these extra proteins helps to make sure the cells can function how they are supposed to.